Saowapaksiri/Guest-Decision-Behavior-Analysis-Upsell-Study-/README.md

 # The data matched what I observed:

-Lowest upsell acceptance
+- Lowest upsell acceptance

-Moderate return intent
+- Moderate return intent

-They engage better with subtle, experience-based recommendations (wine pairings, desserts, signature drinks).
+- They engage better with subtle, experience-based recommendations (wine pairings, desserts, signature drinks).

-What This Means for the Restaurant

-The story the data tells is clear:
+# The story the data tells is clear:

-Not every guest wants the same type of upsell.
+- Not every guest wants the same type of upsell.

-Timing matters as much as the offer.
+- Timing matters as much as the offer.

-Positive interaction improves both sales and loyalty.
+- Positive interaction improves both sales and loyalty.

-Staff communication directly shapes guest experience.
+- Staff communication directly shapes guest experience.

   This project turns everyday service moments into structured insights that can guide training, staffing, and menu strategy.

 -------------------------------------------------------------

 # Tools Used

+# Microsoft Excel

+Initial data review and validation

+Data cleaning and preparation

+Exporting structured tables for analysis

-Power BI (DAX measures, visual dashboard)
+# Power BI

-Python (Pandas, Matplotlib)

-Data modeling and segmentation
+Data modeling

+DAX measures for KPI calculations

+Interactive dashboard and visual analysis

+# Python (Jupyter Notebook)

+Exploratory data analysis (EDA)

+Data transformation using Pandas

+Supporting visualizations using Matplotlib

 --------------------------------------------------------------